vuolen/othello-core/README.md

 ### void startGame(int color)
 Called at the start of the game, use this method to initialize your bot.
 The passed argument is either `OthelloBot.BLACK` or `OthelloBot.WHITE` and indicates which discs are yours.

-### int[] makeMove(BoardAPI board)
+### int[] makeMove(int[][] board)
 Called each time it's your bot's turn to make a move.
+Board is represented as an 8x8 integer array.
 The return value is simply a two-element array containing the indices of the tile where you want to position your next piece.
 Please note that returning a move that is not valid results in your bot being disqualified.

-#### BoardAPI

-##### int getTile(int x, int y)
-The possible return values are `OthelloBot.EMPTY`, `OthelloBot.PLAYER`, `OthelloBot.OPPONENT`.
-Uses euclidean coordinate system, x is horizontal, y is vertical.

-##### int size()
-Returns the dimension of the board (the length of the side of the square)

 ## Creating your own bot / workflow